 He learns, or at least he has an opportunity to learn, that self-investigation is next to impossible.
-The first seemingly undeniable impression is, that the medium, own proper volition and personality, is displaced, "pation of his own body, by the determined incomplete possession of its organs and parts by another individualized intelligence.
+The first seemingly undeniable impression is, that the medium, as to his own proper volition and personality, is displaced, in the occupation of his own body, by the determined ingression and complete possession of its organs and parts by another individualized intelligence.
 And so honestly believing, because so thoroughly misimpressed, the medium's characteristics and personal presence are totally transformed into a vivid personation of the supposed character in possession.
 So complete and so instantaneous is this subjective transformation-so faithful is the self-abnegated mind to the conception formed of the occupying intelligence-that even susceptible observers become equally psychologized, and some continue to be long misimpressed with the evidences presented.